HLC offers an array of programs and events that help member institutions advance their quality of education.

 - Opportunities to network with other higher education professionals.

 HLC hosts seminars on addressing improvement in the Assurance Argument for institutions on the Standard Pathway that are within two years of a comprehensive evaluation.
-Attendees develop strategies to demonstrate improvement within the Criteria for Accreditation and identify topics they wish to focus on during the evaluation process.
+Attendees develop strategies to demonstrate improvement within the Criteria for Accreditation and receive assistance in formulating improvement plans or feedback on plans that have been drafted.